FredLavoie/pokedex-api/README.md

 #### [4] Starting the API server

 - run `yarn start` to startup the API server
-- in a browser window, go to `localhost:3000/api/pokemon/` to see the first 50 pokemon
+- in a browser window, go to `localhost:3000/graphql/` to make queries
-- navigate to `localhost:3000/api/pokemon?page=2` (or any page number) to see additional pokemon
-- navigate to `localhost:3000/api/pokemon/25` (or any number you like) so see the details for a specific pokemon